FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-10-propagation-of-connection-properties.md

    default of true unless the default is made explicit at the edge instead of in the core.

-Ideally, properties should be specified once (eg in a definition shared both by `FirebirdConnectionProperties` and `IConnectionProperties` (and siblings)), though defining twice may be necessary (that is, for properties in JDBC URL and `Properties`).
+Ideally, properties should be specified once (e.g. in a definition shared both by `FirebirdConnectionProperties` and `IConnectionProperties` (and siblings)), though defining twice may be necessary (that is, also for properties in JDBC URL/`Properties`).
 Although possibly some form of reflection might allow for a single definition.

 The interface definition for these properties should - as much as possible -